NightWatchman/auto-delete-bucket/README.md

 ## What it does

-Creates an S3 bucket in Cloud Formation that will automatically be emptied **before** the bucket is destroyed by Cloud Formation.
+Creates an S3 bucket in Cloud Formation that, when used with `removalPolicy: RemovalPolicy.DESTROY`, can destroy the bucket even if it's not empty.

 ## How to use it